Pumpkin Bars are the perfect pumpkin treat. This easy pumpkin bar recipe is soft and moist, and loaded with chocolate chunks.

 If you haven't come across it yet, canned pumpkin is literally just canned pumpkin puree.
 If you can't find it where you are you can make your own.

 You can also buy canned pumpkin pie mix.
 Do NOT confuse this with canned pumpkin.
-Pumpkin pie mix already has the sugar and spices added to it.
+Pumpkin pie mix already has the sugar and pumpkin spice added to it.
 You just want the plain pumpkin.

-- These store well, so you can make them ahead of time.
-Sabine included steps for freezing them in the recipe too.
+These pumpkin bars well, so you can make them ahead of time.
+There are steps included for freezing them in the recipe too.

 I haven't tried but I would say they would work fine with a cup for cup gluten free flour sub.

-Yep!
-They keep super well in an airtight container.
+Yes - these homemade pumpkin bars keep well in an airtight container.
 Alternatively there are tips for freezing them in the recipe.

 - 225g unsalted butter, at room temperature